rivaas-dev/rivaas/logging/README.md

 - You prefer using `slog.Info()` directly instead of `logger.Info()`
 - You're migrating from direct `slog` usage to Rivaas logging

+**Default behavior**: Loggers are **not** registered globally.
+This allows multiple independent logger instances in the same process, which is useful for:
+- Testing with isolated loggers
+- Libraries that shouldn't affect global state
+- Applications with multiple logging configurations

 ## Sensitive Data Redaction

 The logger automatically redacts sensitive fields: